sdcTools/UserSupport/docs/index.md

 ## Upcoming events

-### Privacy in statistical databases 2026 <br>
+### Privacy in statistical databases PSD2026 <br>
 [Web-site](https://crises-deim.urv.cat/psd2026/) <br>
 Dates: Sept.
 30 - Oct.
 2, 2026 <br>
+Venue: University of Cádiz (Facultad de Ciencias Económicas y Empresariales, Universidad de Cádiz) in Cádiz <br>
-A conference recommended to the members of the SDC-User Group.
-It is organized by the CRISES research group at Universitat Rovira i Virgili with proceedings published by Springer-Verlag in Lecture Notes in Computer Science.
+A bi-annual conference, highly recommended to the members of the SDC-User Group.
+Organized by the CRISES research group at Universitat Rovira i Virgili with proceedings published by Springer-Verlag in Lecture Notes in Computer Science.